LozenChen/TAS-Helper/README.md

 - Hotkeys -> you can change some of the settings using hotkeys.

 - Settings -> Some settings are inherited from CelesteTAS.

+# WIP:

+- Support for other hazards.

+- Customizable colors.

 # Known issues: